mvolkmann/blog/src/swift/SwiftCharts.md

 The second argument can be a `Double` (quantitative), `Date` (temporal), or `String` (categorical).

-that specifies a text label and a value.
+The size (angle) of each `SectorMark` is computed based on the proportion of its value to the total.
+The total of the values does not need to be 100.

+To add a gap between the sectors, specify an `angularInset` argument.
+For example, `angularInset: 2`.

+To round the corners of a sector, apply the `cornerRadius` view modifier to a `SectorMark`.
+For example, `.cornerRadius(10)`.

 To create a donut chart instead of a pie chart, each `SectorMark` must also specify an `innerRadius` argument.
+For example, `innerRadius: .ratio(0.618)`.

-Optionally also specify an `outerRadius` argument.
+Each `SectorMark` can also specify an `outerRadius` argument, although doing so is not typical.
-To add a gap between the sectors, specify an `angularInset` argument To round the corners of a sector, apply the `cornerRadius` view modifier.

-TODO: What happens when the `SectorMark` have differing values for `innerRadius` and/or `outerRadius`?
+Each `SectorMark` can have different values for `innerRadius` and/or `outerRadius`, but this is also not typical.

-TODO: What happens when the angles do not add up to 100?
+TODO: Is there a way to place text in each `SectorMark`?

 ## Example Charts